 The key to a healthy body and a long life is a healthy heart, this much we know for sure.
 Put in the simplest terms, a healthy heart pumps blood effectively and efficiently throughout the body, delivering essential nutrients and oxygen to all of your organs, which is what keeps you alive and well.
-So, if you want to be healthy and thrive for the long haul, protecting your heart is a great place to start, especially as February is American Heart Month.
+So, if you want to be healthy and thrive for the long haul, protecting your heart is a great place to start.

 A healthy heart comes down to maintaining a balanced diet (choose nutrient-rich foods and lean proteins and avoid foods high in saturated fat), healthy habits (don’t smoke! manage your stress, get enough sleep etc.), and of course, practice regular physical activity.